Oyindaol/UnoFlipGame/README.md

 # UnoFlipGame
 A simplified version of the classic card UNOModel with a flip twist, Uno Flip, built using Java and Java.util packages.

-## Milestone 1 Deliverables
+## Milestone 2 Deliverables
-A Text-based version of Uno Flip where players use a mouse and keyboard input to play the UNOModel.
+A GUI-based version of Uno Flip where players use mouse and keyboard input to play the game.
 Players have the capability to:
-1. View their drawn cards.
+1. View and select any of the cards in their deck.
-2. Place cards using the official notation detailed in the Wikipedia link.
+2. Place cards using the official notation detailed in the Wikipedia link (By colour or number/type).
-3. Draw one card.
-4. Execute actions associated with special cards, including Reverse, Skip, Wild, and Wild Draw Two cards.
+3. Execute actions associated with special cards, including Reverse, Skip, Wild, and Wild Draw Two cards.
-5. Observe the resultant state of the cards, presented in text format.
+4. Observe the resultant state of the cards, presented in GUI format.
+5. Draw a card from the market if they want/need to.
+6. End their turn by selecting the Next Player button.
+7. Declare UNO!
+8. Win by playing all the cards in their deck before any other player.

 ## Authors
 #### Osas Iyamu
+- Refactored the code to fit the MVC model.
-- Worked on the implementation of the UNOModel model, player, and card class.
+- Worked on the implementation of the UNOModel, UNOFrame, UNOController, UNOView, UNOEvent, Player, Colors, NumberCard, SpecialCard and Card classes and interfaces.
-- Refactored the card interface and special card classes and separated  it into two classes (NumberCard and SpecialCard).
+- Worked on the Game flow logic.
 - Added Java Doc comments to classes and methods.
+- Updated the design decision document to reflect the refined design in the Documentation.

 #### Oyindamola Taiwo-Olupeka
+- Refactored the code to fit the MVC model.
-- Worked on the implementation of the special cards (Skip, Reverse, Wild).
+- Worked on the implementation of the UNOModel, UNOFrame, UNOController, UNOView classes and interfaces.
-- Updated the design decision document to reflect the refined design.
 - Added Java Doc comments to classes and methods.
+- Updated the User Manual for the GUI implementation in the Documentation.

 #### Daniel Esenwa
 - Worked on the UML class diagram and sequence diagram.
 - Tested the UNO Flip UNOModel.

 ## Known Issues
-- Issues with tallying the scores after playing any special card.
+- Game flow Error: If the starting top card is a Wild Card, the game will have to be restarted.
 - Occasional Out-of-bounds Error when using the special cards after multiple rounds.

 ## Change Log
-First implementation.
-No changes so far.
+- Refactored the code to fit the MVC pattern by making our Game class our Model, adding a View interface to handle the views in our game, and adding a Controller class to control the game.
+- Added many new methods to the UNOModel class to handle the GUI functionalities.
+- Added a Frame class to build the GUI.
+- Moved the main method to a Main class.
+- Added a JUNit test Class.
+-

 ## Milestone Roadmap
 ### M1 - October 22, 2023